Loading...

 Lab 34: System Utility Commands Practice

 Practice the core utility commands you reach for daily as a sysadmin: time, uptime, identity, kernel details, calendars, and quick math.
-Build speed and confidence by validating outputs and understanding what each tool is proving about the system.
+Build speed and confidence by validating outputs and knowing what each tool proves about the system.

 core troubleshooting services